go-panton/pws/README.md

 2. flow (workflow)
 3. notify (notification system)

+### Characteristics
-These web services contains the following identity:
+In general, Panton web services contains the following characteristics:
-- micro-service.
+- each service is a micro-services.
-- provide unify interface via REST apis.
+- each service provide an unify interface via REST apis.
+- each service will have its own client-sdk.

-### MCRE
+## 1.0 MCRE
 This will be the first web service we'd attempted to put into this project.